litmuschaos/litmus/litmus-portal/platforms/okteto/README.md

   kubectl get pods
   ```

-- If `No cluster is registerted with the selected projectID` message is displayed, select a project from header's project list dropdown.
+- If `No cluster is registered with the selected projectID` message is displayed, select a project from header's project list dropdown.

 ## Optional